cw8168/R-portfolio/README.md

 # R-portfolio
-CW's uses of R for data analysis
+CW's use of R for data analysis

 Updated on 6 Oct 2021: